-4.2 Typed terms
+4.2 Typing rules

 As objects of type theory, terms are subjected to type discipline.
-The well typing of a term depends on an environment which consists in a global environment (see below) and a local context.
+The well typing of a term depends on a global environment and a local context.

 Local context.
-A local context (or shortly context) is an ordered list of declarations of variables.
-The declaration of some variable x is either an assumption, written x:T (T is a type) or a definition, written x:=t:T. We use brackets to write contexts.
+A local context is an ordered list of local declarations of names which we call variables.
+The declaration of some variable x is either a local assumption, written x:T (T is a type) or a local definition, written x:=t:T. We use brackets to write local contexts.
 A typical example is [x:T;y:=u:U;z:V].
-Notice that the variables declared in a context must be distinct.
+Notice that the variables declared in a local context must be distinct.
 If $\Gamma$ declares some x, we write $x\in\Gamma$ .
-By writing $(x:T)\in\Gamma$ we mean that either x:T is an assumption in $\Gamma$ or that there exists some t such that x:=t:T is a definition in $\Gamma$ .
-If $\Gamma$ defines some x:=t:T, we also write $(x:=t:T)\in\Gamma$ .
-Contexts must be themselves well formed.
-For the rest of the chapter, the notation $\Gamma:(y:T)$ (resp. $\Gamma:(y:=t:T)$ ) denotes the context $\Gamma$ enriched with the declaration y:T (resp. y:=t:T).
-The notation $\Gamma$ denotes the empty context.
+By writing $(x:T)\in\Gamma$ we mean that either x:T is an assumption in $\Gamma$ or that there exists some t such that t:=t:T is a definition in t.
+If t defines some t:=t:T, we also write t is an assumption t is a definition in t.
+If t denotes the local context t enriched with the local assumption t is t in local parameter, the t is t in local context t enriched with the local definition t in t in t in local definition t in t in assumption c:T. Similarly, E;c:=t:T denotes the global environment E enriched with the global definition (c:=t:T).